Music at St Charles’ Catholic Primary School

 Implementation

-At St Charles’ Catholic Primary School, music is taught using the Kapow Primary’s scheme of work.
-The scheme takes a holistic approach to music, in which the individual strands below are woven together to create engaging and enriching learning experiences: The five areas are:
+At St Charles’ Catholic Primary School we take a holistic approach to music, in which the individual strands below are woven together to create engaging and enriching learning experiences:

-Each five lesson units combines these strands within a cross-curricular topic designed to capture pupils’ imagination and encourage them to explore music enthusiastically.
-Over the course of their learning, children will be taught how to sing fluently and expressively and play tuned and untuned instruments accurately and with control.
+At St Charles’ we use the Kapow Music Scheme and each five-lesson unit combines these strands within a cross-curricular topic designed to capture pupils’ imagination and encourage them to explore music enthusiastically.
+Children will be taught how to sing fluently and expressively, and play tuned and untuned instruments accurately and with control.
 They will learn to recognise and name the interrelated dimensions of music – pitch, duration, tempo, timbre, structure, texture and dynamics – and use these expressively in their own improvisations and compositions.

-Our Music Curriculum Overview shows which units cover which of the National Curriculum attainment targets as well as the strands of Performing, Listening, Composing, The History of Music and The Inter-Related Dimensions of Music within it.
+Our Music Medium Term Plan shows which units cover each of the national curriculum attainment targets as well as each of these strands within it.

-Our Music Progression of Skills Knowledge and Vocabulary shows the skills that are taught within each year group and how these skills develop year on year to ensure that attainment targets are securely met by the end of each key stage.
+Our Music Progression of Skills Knowledge and Vocabulary shows the skills, knowledge and vocabulary that are taught within each year group and how these skills develop year on year to ensure attainment targets are securely met by the end of each key stage.

-Our curriculum follows the spiral curriculum model where previous skills and knowledge are returned to and built upon.
-Children progress in terms of tackling more complex tasks and doing more simple tasks better as well as developing understanding and knowledge of the history of music, staff and other musical notations as well as the interrelated dimensions of music.
+We use a spiral curriculum model where previous skills and knowledge are returned to and built upon.
+Children progress in terms of tackling more complex tasks and doing more simple tasks better, as well as developing understanding and knowledge of the history of music, staff, and other musical notations, as well as the interrelated dimensions of music and more.

 Impact

-At the end of their learning journey at St Charles’ Catholic Primary School, the implementation of the music curriculum should enable pupils to leave primary school equipped with a range of skills to enable them to succeed in their secondary education and to be able to enjoy and appreciate music throughout their lives.
+After the implementation of our music curriculum, pupils should leave St Charles’ Catholic Primary School equipped with a range of skills to enable them to succeed in their secondary education and to be able to enjoy and appreciate music throughout their lives.

 Music Curriculum Programmes of Study: Key Stages 1 and 2